1 / 10

 Under normal driving, the Jazz will run in Hybrid Drive mode, using both petrol and electric power to provide the best combination of performance and efficiency.
 At high speed, it’ll resort to Engine Drive, saving electricity for when it’ll be best utilised - such as around town.
 During low-speed driving, the petrol engine can cut out entirely, allowing the car to run under electric power.

 It’s all quite complicated stuff but it suits the car very well and it won’t take long for you to get used to how it works.
-As there are no gears to worry about and acceleration is pretty much instantaneous, the Jazz is a very easy and relaxing car to drive.
+As there are no gears to worry about and acceleration is pretty much instantaneous, the Jazz is a very easy and relaxing car to drive and one of the best hybrid cars going.

 Refinement and noise levels